-SMS and SMSI provided approximately 98% of the domestic merchandising specialist field force used by the Company for both the twelve months ended December 31, 2011 and 2010, and approximately 93% and 92% of the domestic field management used by the Company at a total cost of approximately \$22 million and \$20 million for the twelve months ended December 31, 2011 and 2010, respectively.
-Pursuant to the terms of the Amended and Restated Field Service Agreement dated as of January 1, 2004, as amended (the "Field Services Agreement"), in 2011, the Company received merchandising services from SMS through the use of approximately 7,300 field merchandising specialists.
-Pursuant to the terms of the Amended and Restated Field Management Agreement dated as of January 1, 2004, in 2011, the Company received management services from SMSI through the use of 54 full-time national, regional and district managers.
-For those services, the Company has agreed to reimburse SMS and SMSI for their total costs of providing those services and to pay SMS and SMSI each a premium equal to 4% of their respective total costs (the "Plus Compensation").
+SMS and SMSI provided approximately 98% of the domestic merchandising specialist field force used by the Company for both the years ended December 31, 2012 and 2011, respectively, and approximately 93% of the domestic field management used by the Company at a total cost of approximately \$24 million and \$22 million for the years ended December 31, 2012 and 2011, respectively.
+Pursuant to the terms of the Amended and Restated Field Service Agreement dated as of January 1, 2004, as amended in 2011, the Company received merchandising services from SMS through the use of approximately 7,300 field merchandising specialists.
+SMS also furnishes (without charge) approximately 200 handheld computers used by field merchandising specialists in the performance of various merchandising and marketing services in the United States, which the Company estimates has an aggregate value of approximately \$2,000 to \$3,000 per month.
+Pursuant to the terms of the Amended and Restated Field Management Agreement dated as of January 1, 2004, in 2011, the Company received management services from SMSI through the use of 55 full-time national, regional and district managers.
+For those services, the Company has agreed to reimburse SMS and SMSI for their total costs of providing those services and to pay SMS and SMSI each a premium equal to 4% of their respective total costs (the "Plus 4 % Compensation").
 Those costs include all field expenses of SMS, all payroll and employment tax expenses of SMSI and all legal and other administrative expenses paid by either of them.
-The total Plus Compensation earned by SMS and SMSI for services rendered was approximately \$836,000 and \$778,000 for the twelve months ended December 31, 2011 and 2010, respectively.
-The Company also provides certain administrative services directly to SMS and SMSI, without charge, for accounting, human resource and legal services, which the Company believes is more efficient if paid directly, and would otherwise have been subject to cost plus reimbursement.
-The value of these services was approximately \$390,000 and \$340,000 for the twelve months ended December 31, 2011 and 2010, respectively.
+The net total Plus 4% Compensation earned by SMS and SMSI for services rendered was approximately \$914,000 and \$836,000 for the years ended December 30, 2012 and 2011, respectively.
+The Company believes is more efficient if paid directly, and would otherwise have been subject to cost plus reimbursement.
+The value of these services was approximately \$416,000 and \$390,000 for the years ended September 30, 2012 and 2011, respectively.